BigbigShark/BigbigShark/README.md

 <!-- Self-introduction -->
 # Hi there 👋
 <p>I'm Bridge Yao (she/they) - I'm a student majored in CS at Huazhong University of Science and Technology.
 I'm interested in Computer Vision and robotics, especially the interaction of them.
-I work on random projects in my free time, a lot involving laguage learning!</p><br>
+I work on random projects in my free time, a lot involving fediverse!</p><br>

 <!-- Skills -->
 <p align="center">